 These fees should instead be paid from a linked operating account.
 Not all credit card providers are aware of this unique law firm requirement.
 Generally, providers who know about this need will also allow law firms upon request to pay the fees in a lump sum at the end of the billing cycle.
 This set up makes it easier to identify these charges as an expense and reduces the possibility of the amount being taken out of the individual deposits.

-Chargebacks, an automatic withdrawal due to disputed or fraudulent transactions is another source of concern.
+Chargebacks, an automatic withdrawal due to disputed or fraudulent transactions are another source of concern.
 These must be handled properly to maintain accurate bookkeeping.
 Whether or not the firm has already deemed these funds earned income, the books must be updated to show the chargeback.

 In the event a chargeback occurs, the deduction should come from the operating account.
 Even if the original deposit was made to the trust account, you need to apply the deduction this way to avoid affecting client ledgers.
 Otherwise, a client’s account can overdraft if funds are no longer available.